volodymyrhudyma/blog/content/blog/2020-05-04-arrays-in-javascript.md

 console.log(users[users.length - 1]); // Prints "Mike"
 ```

-## What if an element does not exist?
+## What If An Element Does Not Exist?

 If element under the given index does not exist, you would receive `undefined`: